TheLostHomeyAppRepositories/com.enphase/README.txt

 Simply sign in with your Enphase username & password to get started.

-Please note that the live usage in Watt is not yet available, because the Enphase Cloud API does not seem to have this data.
+Please note that live energy production (in watt) can be viewed in realtime only on Homey Pro, because the Enphase Cloud API does not have this data.